Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 ## Misc notes

 - Docstrings have been omitted for functions that seemed self-documenting and needed no more context about their operation
+- Modified (tampered) .serval files are considered corrupt and not loaded into the list of files.

 ## 5010 Extension